Apurbopaul131/Stationery-Shop-B4A2V5/README.md

 ## 2. Key Features:

-- Create an stationary product.
+- To create an stationary product.
-- Seach stationary product by category, name and brand.
+- To seach stationary product by category, name and brand.
-- Search specfic stationary project by id.
+- To Search specfic stationary project by id.
+- To update specific stationary product by id.
+- To delete specific stationary product by id.
+- To create an order for available products.
+- To callculate revenue for all oreders.